-Here are some home renovations that will help make a home safer and more comfortable for people who might eventually need to use walkers or wheelchairs, suffer from arthritis or generally feel the aches and pains that inevitable accompany aging.
+Here are some home renovations that will help make a home safer and more comfortable for people who might eventually need to use walkers or wheelchairs, suffer from arthritis or generally feel the aches and pains that inevitably accompany aging.
 This concept is often referred to as aging in place.
 For some, you might need to hire a contractor to do a little construction, but most of the others are do-it-yourself jobs:

 - Widen the hallways so a wheelchair or walker can pass through without bumping the walls.
 The optimal width is 42 inches.

 - Likewise, widen the doorway to at least one of the home’s entrances and to the master bedroom and bathroom.
 You can have a contractor add two inches to your 30-inch doors, or you can add extension hinges that add two inches to the doorspan when the door is open.